Definitions of whiteness in the United States

 The legal and social strictures that define White Americans, and distinguish them from persons who are not considered white by the government and society, have varied throughout the history of the United States.
+Race is defined as a social and political category within society based on hierarchy.

 Background

-According to Marxist scholar David Roediger, by the 18th century, "white" had become well established as a racial term at a time when the enslavement of African Americans was widespread.
+According to historian David Roediger, by the 18th century, "white" had become well established as a racial term at a time when the enslavement of African Americans was widespread.
 Roediger has argued that the construction of the "white race" in the United States was an effort to mentally distance slave owners from slaves.

 The process of officially being defined as white by law often came about in court disputes over pursuit of citizenship.
 The Naturalization Act of 1790 offered naturalization only to "any alien, being a free white person".
 In at least 52 cases, people denied the status of white by immigration officials sued in court for status as white people.
 By 1923, courts had vindicated a "common knowledge" standard, concluding that "scientific evidence" was incoherent.
-Legal scholar John Tehranian argues that in reality this was a "performance-based" standard, relating to religious practices, culture, education, intermarriage, and a community's role in the United States.
+Legal scholar John Tehranian argues that in reality this was a "performance-based" standard, relating to religious practices, culture, education, intermarriage, and a community's role in the US.

-The 2000 U.S. census states that racial categories "generally reflect a social definition of race recognized in this country.
+The 2000 US census states that racial categories "generally reflect a social definition of race recognized in this country.
 They do not conform to any biological, anthropological or genetic criteria".
 It defines "white people" as "people having origins in any of the original peoples of Europe, the Middle East, or North Africa".
 The Federal Bureau of Investigation uses the same definition.
+The definition actually does vary and is also published as "a light skinned race", which avoids inclusion of any sort of nationality or ethnicity.

-The 1990 U.S. census Public Use Microdata Sample (PUMS) listed "Caucasian" or "Aryan" ancestry responses as subgroups of "white" but the 2005 PUMS codes do not.
-In U.S. census documents, the designation white or Caucasian may overlap with the term Hispanic, which was introduced in the 1980 census as a category of ethnicity, separate and independent of race.
-In cases where individuals do not self-identify, the U.S. census parameters for race give each national origin a racial value.
+The 1990 US census' Public Use Microdata Sample (PUMS) listed "Caucasian" or "Aryan" among other terms as subgroups of "white" in their ancestry code listing, but 2005 and proceeding years of PUMS codes do not.
+In US census documents, the designation white or Caucasian may overlap with the term Hispanic, which was introduced in the 1980 census as a category of ethnicity, separate and independent of race.
+In cases where individuals do not self-identify, the US census parameters for race give each national origin a racial value.